 - Database: WordPress uses MySQL database to store contents like posts, pages, site settings, and other data.
 So, the database is the most important component of any backup.
 Without it, you won’t be able to restore your site.

 - Website Files: A backup will not be complete without the necessary files.
-Remember that there are plugins that take only the database.
-In this article, we only look at the plugins that give full backups.
+Remember that there are plugins that back up only the database.
+In this article, we are only looking at the plugins that take full backups.

-- Media Uploads: Media include photos, images, PDFs and other things that you upload to your site.
-If you try to restore a database without the associated media, all the links to media will appear broken.
+- Media Uploads: Media include photos, images, PDFs, and other things that you upload to your site.
+If you try to restore a database without the associated media, all the links to media will be broken.

 - Themes: Lastly, a theme determines the design and layout of your site.
-So you should backup it as well.
+So you should backup that as well.

 These are the top things I look for in a backup plugin: